 “But this?”
 She held up her hexcaster.
 “Fucking this!”
 And she shook it.
 “It’s too much!
 It makes it too easy!
 Who we were doesn’t matter, so I didn’t earn it!
 It’s mine because of chance!
 This thing, the fact that I have it, is all fucking chance!
 I don’t matter!
 Nothing matters!
 And no one!
 So if someone--anyone--fucks with me, I can kill them!
 No questions!

 “And I will!
 Because that’s who I am now!
 That’s who this fucking world made me!
 That’s what fucking humanity made me!
-That’s what this thing made me!” she shouted, thrusting the caster at the darkness around her.
+That’s what this thing made me!” she shouted, thrusting the caster at the darkness.

 “Him?” she said, turning to William, still fumbling on the floor, one hand outstretched.

 And, as if the shadows didn’t believe her, she walked up to him, teeth clenched.
 Ejected her spent, smoking Lightning shell, catching it without thinking as she turned the winch to Mundane.

 William Isaac Terrance shook when she shot him in the back.
 He fell, coughing, balling up in pain as she continued shooting him until he stopped moving.
 She never heard any of it--not a crack of her rifle, nor a single cry of pain.

 The moment he died, she pulled the winch, pushed a round of Ice into the barrel, turned back to the darkness.

 “That’s who I am!
 Someone who shoots first when she has to!
 Someone who fucking--” she looked down at her hexcaster, shaking in her hands “--who fucking . . .”

 But no more words came.
 She wanted to throw the caster on the floor but knew she was dead if she did.
 So, instead, she held it close.